onpointtech/agency-portal-v2/README.md

 ## Components
 These are portions of the website that have code + html (+ css + tests)

-to make a component run
+to generate a component, type

 `ng generate component some`